Yuang-Deng/tsbench/runbook.md

 ## run schedule to launch job in sagemaker
 ### AWS CLI config
-before run schedule, we must config the aws cli
+before run schedule, we must config the aws cli.

+In aws configure, only region is needed, they others can be left empty.
 ```bash
 sudo apt install awscli
 aws configure